-Every television station that produced and aired at least one program of its own and was carried as a distant signal (i.e., by a cable system outside your DMA in a community where your station is not significantly viewed) in 2018 should file a claim in July 2019.
+Every television station that produced and aired at least one program of its own and was carried as a distant signal (i.e., by a cable system outside your DMA in a community where your station is not significantly viewed) in 2021 should file a claim in July 2022.

-The annual royalty fund totals over \$200 million.
+The annual royalty fund for 2021 totals over \$205 million.
 As a service to its members and the broadcast industry, NAB will seek a share of the royalties on behalf of all U.S. commercial television stations that authorize NAB to represent them.

-In order to be eligible to collect a share of these royalties through NAB, a broadcast station must (1) file its own claim directly with the Copyright Royalty Board, and, after the claim is filed, (2) execute the authorization form NAB will later send to the station, and (3) provide certain programming information NAB will later request.
-This memo explains only step 1, namely how to file a claim.
+In order to be eligible to collect a share of these royalties through NAB, a broadcast station must: (1) file its own claim directly with the Copyright Royalty Board, and, after the claim is filed, (2) execute the authorization form NAB will later send to the station, and (3) provide certain programming information NAB will later request.
+This memo explains only step 1, namely, how to file a claim with the CRB.
 More information on Steps 2 and 3 will be provided later.

-Remember, if you do not file a timely claim (no later than July

-31, 2019) you cannot collect 2018 royalties.
-In the past, courts have allowed the rejection of claims that arrived only a day late, despite the claimants' evidence that the rejection deprived them of over \$10 million in royalties.
+Remember, if you do not file a timely claim (no later than August 1, 2022) you cannot collect 2021 royalties.
+In the past, courts have permitted the rejection of claims that arrived only a day late, despite the claimants' evidence that the rejection deprived them of over \$10 million in royalties.
 NAB does NOT file this claim for you.

-First, Register:
+First, register: